redtree76/IS-403-final/index.md

 <br> **3.4.
 Negative Impact of Biofilm Adherence on Duckweed Growth**

 ![](crop_IMG_20260331_133231.jpg)

+*Figure 1.
+Biofilm In Duckweed Tank*

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Although biofilms can be beneficial in some contexts such as stabilising ecosystems, recycling nutrients or supporting beneficial microbial communities (Musa et al., 2024), they are detrimental to duckweed cultivation in controlled systems.
 On duckweed fronds, biofilms adhere to the plant surface, physically obstructing frond reproduction (Zhang et al., 2010) and hindering nutrient uptake, leading to slower growth and lower biomass.
 Additionally, biofilms can harbour competing or pathogenic microbes, further compromising plant health (An et al., 2024) and potential for safe consumption.
 (Zięć et al., 2025) Although a dense duckweed population can partially limit biofilm accumulation (Beitle et al., 2025), this comes at the cost of reduced productivity and continued negative impacts on overall crop performance.

 <br>

 # 4. Value Proposition (Shannen)
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;	To address the problem of biofilm in duckweed cultivation, we identified stakeholders impacted and evaluated current management measures, recognising that existing methods are few, disruptive and labour-intensive.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To address the problem of biofilm in duckweed cultivation, we identified stakeholders impacted and evaluated current management measures, recognising that existing methods are few, disruptive and labour-intensive.
 The proposed system aims to explore novel biofilm removal methods.

 <br> **4.1.
 Stakeholder Analysis**